0xAlexNB/My-Profile/README.md

 # Who it is me?
-Creator of simple mods since 2020, here you will find the codes of the mods that I have uploaded to my youtube channel so that someone can serve as a guide or see how it was make.
+Creator of simple mods for Gta Sa Android since 2020, here you will find the codes of the mods that I have uploaded to my youtube channel so that someone can serve as a guide or see how it was make.

 If you plan to edit and/or upload any mod published here, leave the author's credits, so we avoid problems ;)